-She has worked extensively with the emergency services and seeks to support them in evidence-based decision-making and collaborative research with academia.
+She has worked extensively with the critical occupations and seeks to support them in evidence-based decision-making and collaborative research with academia.
+Professor Hill has completed many consultancy roles across different sectors to deliver this ambition.

 She has extensive experience acting as an external advisor on validation panels both nationally and internationally, as well as external examining and chief external examining.
 She also has experience of establishing and leading international course collaboration between academic institutions.